-There are two settings, thick slice as the french fries, or thin slices.
+There are two settings, thick slices like the french fries, or thin slices.
 Lately, I have been using the thick slice mode more.
 My kids love the thick slice version better and said to me, they taste like French fries.

-The thick slices also stay fresher & crispy longer and even good for the next day as a leftover.
+The thick slices also stay fresher & crispy longer and are even good for the next day as a leftover.
 When cooking the thin slices, rinse a few times more, as the thin slices are more vulnerable to the oxidizing process.
-Starch within the potato reacts to the oxygen easier and quicker as they are more exposed to the air.
+The starch within the potato reacts to the oxygen easier and quicker as they are more exposed to the air.

 2. Mix the potato with seasonings, including the oil in a mixing bowl